 In doing your job as a parent, the words you choose make a difference.
 What your kids learn in the years in your home will be their idea of how the world works, maybe forever.
 With regard to their forming body image, what messages do your kids get about bodies from living under your roof?
 Your words matter quite a bit; they contain explicit and implicit messages.

 All people who battle with body hatred and eating problems, have a story from childhood featuring an insensitive family member who reflected the their body back to them in a negative way.
-Words matter quite a bit from these stories, and body-comments from childhood seem to stick forever.
+Words matter quite a bit from these stories, and body-comments from childhood seem to stick well into adulthood.

 So, I’m going to ask you to take a loving, but real look in the mirror and look at what’s going on inside you.
 This isn’t for any kind of judgment or blame -- we’re all trying to do the very best for our kids.
 This is about figuring out how we can provide our kids with most loving home environment possible around body image.

-Teaching your kids how to eat is a big part of teaching them how to take care of their whole-selves.
-Teaching eating fundamentals when they are young -- the younger the better -- sets the stage for them to manage their eating well by themselves when they are on their own.
+Teaching your kids how to eat is a big part of teaching them how to take care of themselves.
+Teaching eating fundamentals when they are young -- the younger the better -- sets the stage for them to manage their eating by themselves each time they walk out your door.

 Most American parents don’t teach their kids much about eating.
 In France, teaching kids how to eat has always been a fundamental of parenting.
-I discuss this in the blog French Lessons.
-But, here in the US, meals are haphazard and nutrition is just a list of food they should be afraid of.
+I discuss this in detail the blog French Lessons.
+In most US homes meals are haphazard, and nutrition is just a list of food they should be afraid of.
 This leaves kids with a vacuum or space where knowledge about feeding themselves could be.
-This gap often gets filled in with diet culture’s ideas on eating.
+This gap often gets filled in with our diet culture’s ideas on eating.

-Step 4 is all about teaching your children how to feel and deal with their emotions as a part of whole-self care.
+Step 4 is all about teaching your children how to feel and deal with their emotions as a part of caring for their whole-selves.
 Whole-self care is about taking care of your mental health in addition to your physical health.
-This task will be part of your children's responsibility as they becomes adults.
+This task will be part of your child's responsibility as they head into adulthood.

-Most people are surprised to learn that eating disorders -- which are mental un-health -- are actually not about food so much.
-Psychologists tell us eating disorders and disordered eating are emotional problems where food is used unconsciously to try to help cope with problems in living.
+Most people are surprised to learn that eating disorders -- which are mental UN-health -- are actually not about food so much.
+Psychologists tell us they are emotional problems where food is used unconsciously to try to help cope with problems in living.
 There are hundreds of ways to get to the place where the focus on one’s eating is being used to distract a person from feeling and dealing with their emotional life.
 So how do we teach kids not to use food for distracting from or coping with their emotions?
 Step 4 is about teaching them identify and manage their emotions.
 You can teach them that emotions, even big ones, aren’t as scary as they seem.
 They’re a normal part of being human.